alekc/terraform-provider-kubectl/README.md

 ![Build Status](https://github.com/froberg-co/terraform-provider-kubectl/actions/workflows/tests.yml/badge.svg) [![user guide](https://img.shields.io/badge/-user%20guide-blue)](https://registry.terraform.io/providers/froberg-co/kubectl)

-This provider is the best way of managing Kubernetes resources in Terraform, by allowing you to use the thing Kubernetes loves best - yaml!
+This provider offers the most effective method for handling Kubernetes resources in Terraform.
+It empowers you to leverage what Kubernetes values most - YAML!

-This core of this provider is the `kubectl_manifest` resource, allowing free-form yaml to be processed and applied against Kubernetes.
+At the heart of this provider lies the kubectl_manifest resource, enabling the processing and application of free-form YAML directly to Kubernetes.
+This YAML object is meticulously monitored and manages the entire lifecycle, from creation and updates to seamless deletion, including drift detection.

-This yaml object is then tracked and handles creation, updates and deleted seamlessly - including drift detection!
+The terraform-provider-kubectl has gained widespread adoption in numerous extensive Kubernetes installations, serving as the primary tool for orchestrating the complete lifecycle of Kubernetes resources.

-A set of helpful data resources to process directories of yaml files and inline templating is available.
+## Supported Kubernetes and Terraform versions

-This `terraform-provider-kubectl` provider has been used by many large Kubernetes installations to completely manage the lifecycle of Kubernetes resources.
+At the moment, the acceptance tests cover a combination of the last 7 Kubernetes releases and the last 4 stable Terraform versions (plus 0.15).
+This doesn't necessarily mean it won't work with other combinations, but your mileage may vary

 ## Installation